Scholarships

 Terms and Conditions of Awards

-Please be informed that it is Bayes Business School Master's Programme policy that an offer-holder may not receive more than one of the following: donor scholarship/course scholarship/alumni discount/partnership discount.
+Please be informed that it is Bayes Business School Master's Programme policy that an offer-holder may not receive more than one of the following: donor scholarship/Dean's scholarship/women in finance scholarship/graduate loyalty discount/partnership discount/friends and family discount.
 Should you be awarded more than one of the above or be fully funded by an outside source (with the exception of a repayable bank loan) you would have to make a choice of which award you would like to accept.

 All scholarships and discounts are credited towards the second instalment of tuition fees; students are therefore required to pay the whole of the first instalment (or the remaining fees if the award is larger than half the tuition fees) during registration.